as-cb/bond-index-replication-python/README.md

-# Bond Index Replication — US Corporate Bond Index
+# Dynamic Bond Index Replication

 **Replicating Bloomberg’s US Corporate Bond Index** using the TRACE transaction dataset.
 This project constructs investable portfolios of **50–100 bonds** out of ~**6,000** investable bonds using **XGBoost** and **Kalman Filters**, and evaluates out-of-sample tracking performance.